kungelee/awesome-google/README.md

 - Reference Card
 - refcard
 - cookbook
+- tutorial
+- course

 #### eg.
 - **how to** use emacs

 ## Website
-- reddit
+- Reddit
-- youtube
+- YouTube
-- github
+- GitHub
-- quora
+- Quora

 ## Other
 - search plugin name on Youtube.  (for emacs)